vered1986/linker/README.md

 # linker: Lexical INference using KnowledgE Resources

-linker is an open source supervised framework for utilizing structured knowledge resources to recognize lexical inference.
+<b>linker</b> is an open source supervised framework for utilizing structured knowledge resources to recognize lexical inference.
 If you use linker for any published research, please include the following citation:

-"Learning to Exploit Structured Resources for Lexical Inference" Vered Shwartz, Omer Levy, Ido Dagan and Jacob Goldberger.
+<b>"Learning to Exploit Structured Resources for Lexical Inference"<b><br/>
+Vered Shwartz, Omer Levy, Ido Dagan and Jacob Goldberger.
 CoNLL 2015.

 ## Requirements ##